Innovative Enhancements

 ERA (Endometrial Receptivity Analysis)

 ERA is an innovative test that helps pinpoint the exact time when your endometrium is receptive to embryo implanting.
-This test can help improve chances of pregnancy for those with repeated failed IVF.
+This test may help improve chances of pregnancy for those with repeated failed IVF.

 ERA involves taking a small sample (biopsy) of endometrial cells at a particular times in your cycle.
 Cells in the endometrium produce certain types of genetic material during the window of implantation (WOI).
-An ERA can identify which endometrial cells are “Receptive” or “Nonreceptive” and whether your WOI is open or not.
-With repeated tests your doctor can determine your precise WOI.
+An ERA can identify when endometrial cells are “Receptive” or “Nonreceptive”.
 We can then time your embryo transfer to the most optimal time to maximize chance of achieving pregnancy.

 EndomeTRIO (ERA, EMMA, ALICE)